Magnushhoie/FuzzyNotes/README.md

 ## Usage

-Multi-line searches and edits personal note files using grep, less and Vim.\
+Multi-line searches and edits personal note files using grep, less and specified text editor.\
 Daily driver for managing code snippets since 2019.
 See [references.txt](references.txt) for example.